-Since 2011 , scientists have made great progress, with an active research field the advances in biological understanding of the disease are significant, and informing new designs of clinical trial much nearer.
-NOW is the time to see these new discoveries translated into much clearer .much needed clinical benefits for all affected children...
+Since 2011 scientists have made great progress, with an active research field the advances in biological understanding of the disease are now significant, and informing new designs of clinical trial becoming much nearer.
+NOW is the time to see these new discoveries translated into much clearer much needed clinical benefits for all affected children...

-New discoveries together with new technologies for the first time are dramatically improving the possibility and potential of new routes for tackling DIPG disease that were never previously available.
+New discoveries together with new technologies for the first time are dramatically improving the possibility and potential of new routes for tackling DIPG disease that were never previously known or available.

-At Abbie's Army we are keeping constantly updated on developments both in the research field and regarding clinical therapies and then actively approaching those who we consider best placed to provide the most innovative and helpful project.
-Those who we want to work with, either to commission the research we would like to see or to provide the pre-clinical data needed to inform treatment options with a clear clinical path.
+At Abbie's Army we are keeping constantly updated on developments both in the research field and regarding clinical therapies and actively approach those who we consider best placed to provide the most innovative and helpful project within the specific DIPG community.
+Those experts who we want to work with, either to commission the research we would like to see or to provide the pre-clinical data needed to inform treatment options with a clear clinical path.

 Research funding from Government and National charities in this area however remains tiny and completely insufficient compared with other cancers.

-ONLY by investing in this research now, can cure ultimately follow.
+It's only by investing in this research now, that any cure can ultimately follow.

 We know just how important it is to raise awareness – without awareness there is no money, without money there is no research, and without research there will be no cure!